BLUEJACKET ODYSSEY, 1942-1946

 About Bluejacket Odyssey, 1942-1946

-Bluejacket Odyssey recaptures Bill McGee’s four-year enlistment in the Naval Armed Guard, the special service branch of the U.S. Navy responsible for defending U.S. and Allied merchant ships, their valuable cargo, and their valuable crew from attack by enemy aircraft, submarines, and surface ships during World War II.
+The day Bill turned seventeen, he joined up for four years in the Naval Armed Guard, the special service branch of the U.S. Navy responsible for defending U.S. and Allied merchant ships, their valuable cargo, and their crews from attack by enemy aircraft, submarines, and surface ships during World War II.

 “Little has been written about service in the Naval Armed Guard in which nearly 145,000 men served during World War II… Bill McGee remedies this with a book that offers a clear picture of the duties and dangers of service in the Armed Guard.
 The book has value for historians.”